 The Elliott School hosts more than 300 events annually on a wide range of topics of interest to international affairs practitioners.
-Keep up to date on the latest events and news from the Elliott School by subscribing to our Calendar of Events.
+Keep up to date on the latest events and news from the Elliott School by subscribing to our newsletters.

 The Elliott School hosts prominent political leaders, international experts, and scholars who discuss pressing issues of the day.
 If you are affiliated with the Elliott School and approved to schedule events, please first read through the Public Affairs Event Training Guide and then utilize the following resources to ensure that your event runs as smoothly as possible:

 Please email these addresses to reserve our spaces:

 For City View or State Room, please contact the Marvin Center Events & Venues.

 Planning for Your Event